GE CLAS Core Proposal Checklist

 All materials should be submitted electronically as ONE document to Kathryn Hall.
 A clear title must be on the file and should include the course number, title, and requested area status (ANTH_1234 _DI).
 Thank you.

 Proposals may be submitted in either the fall or spring semester, with a due date of August 21 or January 16 (i.e., the first day of the fall or spring semester).
 The committee makes every effort to make a decision on each proposal during the semester it is received.
 Any remaining proposals will be held for the following semester.

 Please confer with Kathryn Hall about the proposal and approval process as questions arise.

 How to Propose GE Core Status for a Course

 1. COVER LETTER

-Please write a brief cover letter of no more than three paragraphs addressed to the General Education Curriculum Committee (GECC) containing the following information:
+Write a brief cover letter of no more than three paragraphs addressed to the General Education Curriculum Committee (GECC) containing the following information.
+Please follow these guidelines.

-- Paragraph Three.
 Indicate approval of the proposal by the departmental DEO and the Director of Undergraduate Studies and/or by the departmental curriculum committee.
-The committee appreciates the DEO's signature on the proposal.
-Please include your contact information here.

 2. PROPOSAL SECTIONS.
 Submit a proposal that addresses A, B, and C, listed below.